lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Independence of Session Keys

-NIST mandates that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
-This requirement is essential for preserving session key independence and ensuring forward secrecy.
-The EDHOC-PSK protocol complies with this NIST requirement.
+NIST requires that an ephemeral private key be used in only one key-establishment transaction ({{SP-800-56A}}, Section 5.6.3.3).
+This requirement preserves session key independence and forward secrecy, and EDHOC-PSK complies with it.

-In other protocols, the reuse of ephemeral keys, particularly when combined with implementation flaws such as the absence of public key validation, has resulted in critical security vulnerabilities.
-Such weaknesses have allowed attackers to recover the so called “ephemeral” private key from a compromised session, thereby enabling them to compromise the security of both past and future sessions between legitimate parties.
-Assuming breach and minimizing the impact of compromise are fundamental zero-trust principles.
+In other protocols, reuse of ephemeral keys, especially when combined with missing public key validation, has led to severe vulnerabilities, enabling attackers to recover “ephemeral” private keys and compromise both past and future sessions between two legitimate parties.
+Assuming breach and minimizing the impact of compromise are fundamental principles of zero-trust security.

 ## Unified Approach and Recommendations